ismaelpessa/PyMUSE/docs/source/tutorial.rst

     spectrum=cube.get_spec_from_interactive_polygon_region(mode='wwm')

 This will turn interactive the canvas.
-To select the spaxel that will be the vertices of the region, just press left click on them/
+To select the spaxel that will be the vertices of the region, just press left click on them
 When you have finished, just press right click and then enter to continue.
 The last vertex that you selected will link the first one to define the contour of the region.

 Get the spectrum of a region defined in a DS9 .reg file